avatsaev/angular-contacts-app-example/README.md

 This application uses [@ngrx/store](https://github.com/ngrx/platform/blob/master/docs/store/README.md) to manage application state, and [@ngrx/effects](https://github.com/ngrx/platform/blob/master/docs/effects/README.md) to manange side effects, It also uses ngrx 4 fractal state management to leverage lazy loading of reducers and effects.

+### New:

+[@ngrx/entity](https://github.com/ngrx/platform/tree/master/docs/entity) is released and available on NPM, @ngrx/entity helps to reduce boilerplate and [manipulate data](https://i.imgur.com/2IGdFRB.jpg) in a fast and easy fasion, you can find @ngrx/entity implementation in Contacts Reducer.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.8

 You can run the app with docker compose: